 An independent agent can shop the market for you.
 They have the experience to know which companies give the best rates depending on whether the amputation resulted from an accident or a disease.
 They can compare rates for you and save you both time and money.

-Term is the Cheapest Option
+Term is the Cheaper Option